 Life as a Civil War Soldier

 Explore what the daily life was like on the front lines during the Civil War.
-A museum educator will give this presentation dressed as a Civil War solider, accompanied by reproduction items that help highlight life at camp.
-This presentation also explores the reasons people fought during the war and how perspectives changed from 1861-1865.
+A Museum educator will give this presentation dressed as a Civil War solider, accompanied by reproduction items that help highlight life at camp.
+This presentation also explores the reasons people fought during the war and how perspectives changed from 1861 to 1865.

 Casting of a New South: The Glover Machine Works

 Discover how trains were built!
-This talk highlights the Glover Machine Works and how the South rebuilt itself after the war.
-As a small steam locomotive shop in Marietta, GA, the Glover Machine Works provides insight into the industrialization of the South after the war and how the United States evolved economically during the early 20th Century.
-This presentation brings to light an important part of local history and an understanding of how the South went from an agrarian society to an industrial one.
+This talk highlights the Glover Machine Works and how the South was rebuilt after the war.
+As a small steam locomotive shop in Marietta, Georgia, the Glover Machine Works provides insight into the industrialization of the South after the war and how the United States evolved economically during the early twentieth century.
+This presentation brings to light an important part of local history and an understanding of how the South went from an agrarian to an industrial society.